-My purpose is to attempt to convey what the global evokes in Harris's writing, the multifarious forms it encompasses as it inspires and nourishes different artistic modes.
+[It is necessary] to visualize in new ways. . . subtle links and bridges between the arts and the sciences, between poem and painting, between music and figurations of memory associated with architecture.2 y purpose in this essay is to attempt to convey what the global evokes in Wilson Harris's writing, the multifarious forms it encompasses as it inspires and nourishes different artistic modes.
 As with any concrete or immaterial reality he approaches through a variety of concepts, the global appears in multiple forms of being.
 It is both macrocosm and microcosm, nature and psyche and their measureless depths.
-It is our world in all its appearances and masks underpinned by a cross-cultural network, and for the narrator in The Eye of the Scarecrow', the abstract globe in one's head'.
-It is also
+It is our world in all its appearances and masks underpinned by a cross-cultural network, and for the narrator in The Eye of the Scarecrow, "the abstract globe in one's head."
+It is also the "unfathomable wholeness" at the heart of "the living globe-in-depth," or put differently, it is the infinite "womb of space" that Harris's characters ceaselessly explore, the very opposite of any notion of totality with its emphasis on absoluteness.
+Finally, as suggested in "Imagination Global Imagine," it is the imagination itself, though never in a homogeneous capacity but stimulated by variable forces.